1. Why should I earn my BS in nursing?

 It is not vocational-technical course work.

 Yes.
 The University of Colorado College of Nursing RN to BS program is completely online, allowing you to seek your BS degree, balance your life and work at the same time.

 What is the Continuum of Care Project?
 When do I complete it?

-The Continuum of Care Project is a student-chosen evidence-based project on a topic relevant to professional nursing roles and practice.
+The Continuum of Care Project (for 2014 cohorts) is a student-chosen evidence-based project on a topic relevant to professional nursing roles and practice.
 For topic samples and some project requirements, view the “Clinical Experience” tab on the Program Information page.

 What if I don’t have a job?